Examples of work

 Some examples of work I am currently doing include:

-- Designing and delivering a three year community of practice for grantees of the Paul Hamlyn Foundation’s Youth Fund.
+- Designing and delivering a four year learning network for grantees of the Paul Hamlyn Foundation’s Youth Fund.

 Research, learning and evaluation work